Flood Water Cleanup

 Sometimes unseen damage is found after the clean-up is finished.
 Continue to monitor the area after you've finished the job.
 If restoration work is completed without allowing the area to dry properly, or if the area is not cleaned properly, mold and mildew will continue to grow.
 The result may be structural damage to your home, or discomfort and illness to individuals who enter the area.
 Testing for mold several months later would be prudent.

-*In no way is any of the information listed here intended to replace getting trained by a certified professional in flood restoration practices.
+*In no way is any of the information listed here intended to replace training provided by a certified professional in flood restoration practices.

 **Certain disinfectants may not be effective against some molds, mildew and fungi.
 Always read the efficacy report to verify which ones are included.
 If mold is already present you will need to call a professional trained in mold remediation and restoration to ensure proper clean-up.